ToshioCP/Gtk4-tutorial/gfm/sec7.md

 - `hint` --- a hint provided by the calling instance (usually it can be ignored)
 - `user_data` --- user data set when the signal handler was connected.

-The way how to read a file (GFile) will be described in the next subsection.
+How to read a specified file (GFile) will be described next.

 ## Making a file viewer

 ### What is a file viewer?

-A file viewer is a program that shows a text file given as an argument.
+A file viewer is a program that displays the text file that is given as an argument.
-It works as follows.
+Our file viewer will work as follows.

-- If it is given arguments, it recognizes the first argument as a filename and opens it.
+- When arguments are given, it treats the first argument as a filename and opens it.
-- If opening the file succeeds, it reads the contents of the file and inserts it to GtkTextBuffer and shows the window.
+- If opening the file succeeds, it reads the contents of the file and inserts it to GtkTextBuffer and then shows the window.
-- If it fails to open the file, shows an error message and quits.
+- If it fails to open the file, it will show an error message and quit.
-- If there's no argument, it shows an error message and quits.
+- If there's no argument, it will shows an error message and quit.
-- If there are two or more arguments, the second one and after are ignored.
+- If there are two or more arguments, the second one and any others are ignored.

-The program is as follows.
+The program which does this is shown below.

 ~~~C
  1 #include <gtk/gtk.h>